JCciasico/JCciasico/README.md

 - 👋 Hi, I’m @JCciasico
 - 👀 I’m interested in Web Developing
 - 🌱 I’m currently learning Web Developing and Game Developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a collaboration
 - 📫 How to reach me carlociasico01@gmail.com

 <!---